steelze/mail-tracker/README.md

 -   jdavidbakr\MailTracker\Events\EmailDeliveredEvent (when you received a "message delivered" event, you may want to mark the email as "good" or "delivered" in your database)
 -   jdavidbakr\MailTracker\Events\ComplaintMessageEvent (when you received a complaint, ex: marked as "spam", you may want to remove the email from your database)
--   jdavidbakr\MailTracker\Events\PermanentBouncedMessageEvent (when you receive a permanent bounce, you may want to mark the email as bad or remove it from your database)
+-   jdavidbakr\MailTracker\Events\PermanentBouncedMessageEvent (when you receive a permanent bounce, you may want to mark the email as bad or remove it from your database) jdavidbakr\MailTracker\Events\TransientBouncedMessageEvent (when you receive a transient bounce.
+Check the event's public attributes for `bounce_sub_type` and `diagnostic_code` to determine if you want to do additional processing when this event is received.)

 To install an event listener, you will want to create a file like the following: